AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 ## Scale set scenarios
 This section lists some typical scale set scenarios.
 Some higher-level Azure services (like Batch, Service Fabric, and Container Service) use these scenarios.

-* **Use RDP or SSH to connect to scale set instances**: A scale set is created inside a virtual network, and individual VMs in the scale set are not allocated public IP addresses.
+* **Use RDP or SSH to connect to scale set instances**: A scale set is created inside a virtual network, and individual VMs in the scale set are not allocated public IP addresses by default.
 This policy avoids the expense and management overhead of allocating separate public IP addresses to all the nodes in your compute grid.
-You can connect to these VMs from other resources in your virtual network--for example, load balancers and standalone virtual machines--that can be allocated public IP addresses.
+If you do need direct external connections to scale set VMs, you can configure a scale set to automatically assign public IP addresses to new VMs.
+Alternatively you can connect to VMs from other resources in your virtual network that can be allocated public IP addresses, for example, load balancers and standalone virtual machines.
 * **Connect to VMs by using NAT rules**: You can create a public IP address, assign it to a load balancer, and define an inbound NAT pool.
 These actions map ports on the IP address to a port on a VM in the scale set.
 For example:

   | Source | Source port | Destination | Destination port |